javascriptpoet/notes/webDev/projects/satelliteReact/daily/general.md

 * I see a wisywig gui tool that would go a long way in building web intellegence allowing to visualize the connections and to manipulate them into patterns with a bunch of js oneliners.

 * i'm giving her a brain, her name is JS Dame

+# Jan 25, 17
+B-day.
+Lots of good things.
+I managed to bootstrap the bootstrap app using _.compose and some common sense in the entry file.
+Feels really bizzare to use the tool i'm building while building it.
+Well, the top scope is simplified for double entry in each file so i can create top scope with all locals imported thru their binders.
+All scopes below are full monty.
+Awesome.
+Other development, i developed time/space abstraction that allows me to tick the whole app thru stages of bootstrap like a proper js god. simplifies the backflow of permissions and reducers and menues and all kinds of composables that now can be built in stages.
+Better then that, each module has its own clock driven by their dad - a grandfarther's clock?
+Each can be bootstrapped separately thru their own time slices.
+That is REALLY awesome.
+A timespace landscape - a true universe of bits and bytes, forget empire.